gemgeek/airbnb-clone-project/README.md

 - Speed up development by using a **design system** (reusable styles and components)

+## 👥 Project Roles and Responsibilities

+### 📌 Roles and Their Contributions

+#### 🗂️ Project Manager
+- Oversees the project timeline and deliverables
+- Coordinates tasks across the team
+- Ensures milestones are met on schedule

+#### 💻 Frontend Developers
+- Build and implement the user interface using React, HTML, CSS, and JavaScript
+- Ensure the design is responsive and accessible
+- Integrate frontend with backend APIs

+#### ⚙️ Backend Developers
+- Build and maintain the application’s server, APIs, and database
+- Implement business logic and data handling
+- Ensure performance, security, and scalability

+#### 🎨 Designers
+- Create mockups and maintain the design system (colors, typography, components)
+- Ensure a user-friendly experience
+- Collaborate closely with developers to align design and implementation

+#### 🧪 QA/Testers
+- Write test cases (unit, integration, end-to-end)
+- Test application features for bugs or issues
+- Report issues and verify fixes before deployment

+#### 🔧 DevOps Engineers
+- Set up and manage deployment environments
+- Create CI/CD pipelines for continuous delivery
+- Monitor servers and application uptime

+#### 📋 Product Owner
+- Define project requirements and user stories
+- Prioritize features based on user needs and business goals
+- Act as the link between the team and stakeholders

+#### 🔄 Scrum Master
+- Facilitate agile processes (daily standups, sprint planning, retrospectives)
+- Remove blockers to keep the team productive
+- Ensure smooth communication and workflow within the team

 ---
 🚀 *This project is part of the ProDev Front-End Development course.*